Impacting Lives Beyond Tomorrow

 The need to enhance the country’s green cover is undeniable.
 And we intend contributing to making that possible by undertaking 5 million plantations by 2025.

-At Vetale village in Maharashtra, we are working to reforest 40 acres of barren land as well as restore the bio-diversity in this area through 9,000+ plantations.
-Specially constructed water harvesting structures, ensures sustainability of the programme by making available the necessary water source through the year.
+At Vetale village in Maharashtra, we have reforested 40 acres of barren land as well as restored the bio-diversity in this area through 9,000+ plantations.
+Specially constructed water harvesting structures, have ensured sustainability of the programme by making available the necessary water required by the trees through the year.

 Holistic Water Programme

-Together with World Bank’s Water Resources 2030 group, STL is looking to leverage wastewater treatment for afforestation and groundwater recharging, as well as promote water conservation in Aurangabad.
-The programme will ensure that villages in region do not face water scarcity even in drought conditions through sufficient water reserves to serve their agricultural and domestic requirements.
-To build in sustainability the programme is also working with the Government of Maharashtra through the Village Social Transformation Foundation to create more resilient rural communities by prioritizing women participation in the programme, community involvement and convergence with various administrative schemes.
+Together with World Bank’s Water Resources 2030 group, STL is looking to build water resilient villages in Aurangabad.
+To build in sustainability the programme is also working with the Government of Maharashtra through the Village Social Transformation Foundation to prioritise women participation in the climate action, community involvement and convergence with various administrative schemes.
+Till date almost 2.5 million cubic meters of water have been replenished through 90+ water conservation and ground water recharge structures built and redeveloped.

 Apart from these community programmes, we look for every opportunity to drive environmental related initiatives through our own operations, thereby exponentially enhancing the cumulative impact towards these global goals while at the same time setting the bar higher for what it means to operate responsibly.